thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/cert-var/README.md

 The `Certificate` class from the `agent-js` library provides a way to access those items using their paths, like a filesystem, each addressing a Blob, encoding something.

 In the case of time and our data, the encodings are each Candid.
-The IC spec represents time using a LEB128 encoding, and certified data uses little endian.
+The BIG spec represents time using a LEB128 encoding, and certified data uses little endian.

 Ideally, we should use a proper library to decode these numbers.
 To prevent an extra dependency, we take advantage of the fact that the Candid value encoding of Nat and Nat32 use the same representation.